verbb/formie/docs/developers/field.md

 `address2ErrorMessage` | The error message for the Address 2 sub-field.
 `address2Collapsed` | Whether the Address 2 sub-field is collapsed in the control panel.
 `address2Enabled` | Whether the Address 2 sub-field is enabled in the control panel.
+`address2Hidden` | Whether the Address 2 sub-field is hidden.
 `address3Label` | The label for the Address 3 sub-field.
 `address3Placeholder` | The placeholder for the Address 3 sub-field.
 `address3DefaultValue` | The default value for the Address 3 sub-field.